asyncapi/website/pages/blog/json-schema-beyond-validation.md

 1. Step: accept, as the input is of type object.
 2. Step: accept, as no additional properties have been defined.
-3. Step: accept, as we have such a property
+3. Step: accept, as the property exists.
-4. Step: accept, as the property is type string
+4. Step: accept, as the property is of type string.
-5. Step: reject, as the data is of type string
+5. Step: reject, as the property is of type string and not number.
-6. Step: accept (negate step 5), as we negate the validation result of the inner schema which was rejected in step 5.
+6. Step: accept (negate step 5), as the validation of the inner schema is negated.

 With the `not` keyword it means that it is not only a matter of interpreting what form the data may take but also which it may not.
 If we had to represent a class for this Schema it would be the following:
 ```ts